How to Compare Home Insurance Companies

 Installing openings designed to let potential floodwaters pass through your home’s lowest floor is another way to reduce your flood insurance rate.

-If you have a mortgage, you must get flood insurance for any home located in a flood zone beginning with the letter V or A. Citizens has additional requirements for its customers.
+If you need a mortgage, your lender will make you get flood insurance if your home is in a zone beginning with the letters V or A. Citizens has additional flood insurance requirements for many of its customers.

 Methodology